BBVAEngineering/ember-css-modules/README.md

 // => "_hello-class_1dr4n4"
 ```

+### Applying Classes inside component context

+All components will contain a property called [__styles__](./addon/mixins/component-mixin.js) that will be resolved with an object that holds the original and preprocessed CSS classNames.

+To improve the performance of your Ember components, you can use the attribute `context-class` (only inside Ember Components).
+This attribute matches the classNames without using the Ember container so it will be faster than using `local-class`.

 ### Applying Classes to a Component's Root Element

 There is no root element, if you are using either of the following: